Rififi: Filming

 Working with a budget of $200,000, Dassin could not afford top stars for the film.
 To carry the lead role, Dassin selected Jean Servais, an actor whose career had slumped due to alcoholism.
 For Italian gangster Mario Ferrati, Dassin cast Robert Manuel after seeing him perform a comic role as a member of Comédie-Française.
 After a suggestion made by the wife of the film's producer, Dassin cast Carl Möhner as Jo the Swede.
 Dassin would use Möhner again in his next film He Who Must Die.
 Dassin himself played the role of the Italian safecracker César the Milanese.
 Dassin explained in an interview that he "had cast a very good actor in Italy, whose name escapes me, but he never got the contract!...So I had to put on the mustache and do the part myself".

 Tony telling the tied-up César "I liked you, Macaroni.
 But you know the rules" before shooting him for betrayal.
 This scene was included to echo how Dassin felt after being betrayed by his contemporaries in America.

-Rififi was filmed during the wintertime in Paris and used real locations rather than studio sets.
+Rififi was filmed during winter in Paris and used real locations rather than studio sets.
 Due to the low budget, the locations were scouted by Dassin himself.
 Dassin's fee for writing, directing, and acting was US$8,000.
 Dassin's production designer, to whom he referred as "one of the greatest men in the history of cinema", was Alexandre Trauner.
 Out of friendship for Dassin, Trauner did the film for very little money.
-Dassin argued with his producer Henri Bérard on two points: Dassin refused to shoot the film when there was sunlight claiming that he "just wanted grey"; and there were to be no fist fights in the film.
+Dassin argued with his producer Henri Bérard on two points: Dassin refused to shoot scenes when there was sunlight, claiming that he "just wanted grey"; and there were to be no fistfights in the film.
 Such fight scenes had been important to the popular success in France of the Lemmy Caution film series.

 Rififis heist scene was based on an actual burglary that took place in 1899 along Marseille's cours St-Louis.
-A gang broke into the first floor offices of a travel agency, cutting a hole in the floor and using an umbrella to catch the debris to make off with the contents of the jeweler's shop below.
+A gang broke into the first-floor offices of a travel agency, cutting a hole in the floor and, using an umbrella to catch the debris, made off with the contents of the jeweler's shop below.
 The scene where Tony regretfully chooses to kill César for his betrayal of the thieves' code of silence was filmed as an allusion to how Dassin and others felt after finding their contemporaries willing to name names in front of the House Un-American Activities Committee.
 This act was not in the original novel.